HacKanCuBa/blake2signer/docs/docs/examples.md

 You can create your own *SerializerSigner* using provided [`Blake2SerializerSignerBase`](bases.md#blake2signer.bases.Blake2SerializerSignerBase) and any of the mixins: [`SerializerMixin`](mixins.md#blake2signer.mixins.SerializerMixin) or [`CompressorMixin`](mixins.md#blake2signer.mixins.CompressorMixin) ([`EncoderMixin`](mixins.md#blake2signer.mixins.EncoderMixin) is included in the base class) or even creating your own mixin inheriting from [`Mixin`](mixins.md#blake2signer.mixins.Mixin) (note that the class inheritance order matters, and the mixins must come first leaving the chosen base class last).

 !!! danger
     This is rather advanced, and you should think if this is what you really need to do.
+Bear in mind that _private API_ backwards compatibility _is not guaranteed_ between minors nor major versions, only on patch versions!

 ```python
 """Custom encoder compressor signer class example."""